 Types of Accidents and Their Potential Effect on Car Seats

-• Minor Accidents: A minor accident, like the fender bender I experienced, might not warrant a car seat or base replacement.
-According to the National Highway Traffic Safety AdministrationOpens in a new tab.
-(NHTSA), a minor crash is one where the vehicle was able to be driven away from the scene, the vehicle door nearest the car seat was not damaged, no one in the vehicle was injured, no airbags deployed, and the car seat itself shows no visible damage.
+- Minor Accidents: A minor accident, like the fender bender I experienced, might not warrant a car seat or base replacement.
+According to the National Highway Traffic Safety Administration (NHTSA), a minor crash is one where the vehicle was able to be driven away from the scene, the vehicle door nearest the car seat was not damaged, no one in the vehicle was injured, no airbags deployed, and the car seat itself shows no visible damage.

-• Moderate to Severe Accidents: On the other hand, if the accident is more severe.
+- Moderate to Severe Accidents: On the other hand, if the accident is more severe.
 Airbags have been deployed.
 Injuries were sustained, or visible damage to the car seat or base.
 It’s time to consider a replacement.
 No matter the type of seat.
 Rear-facing, convertible, or booster… safety could be compromised.

 Still, I was concerned about my kids’ car seat after the accident.
 Were they still safe?
 The answer wasn’t immediately clear.
 I knew I needed to inspect for signs of damage.